dnarain-astro/docs/astro/python-sdk.md

         --conn-port '5433'
     ```

-## Creating Input and Output Tables

-Before you can complete any data transformations, you need to define input and output tables for Airflow.
-You can do this in either of the following ways:

-- Pass input tables as arguments when you call an `aql.transform` function.
-- Load data from a storage system into a new table.

-Regardless of how you load in your table, all database contexts must first be defined as [Airflow connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html).

-### The Table class
+## The Table class

 To create or import a SQL table in the `astro` ecosystem, you can create a `Table` object.
 The `Table` object contains all of the metadata that's necessary for handling SQL table creation between Airflow tasks. `astro` can automatically pass metadata from a `Table` to downstream tasks, meaning that you only need to define your database context once at the start of your DAG.

+The most important utility of a `Table` is that it can be passed into various `astro` functions as either an `input_table` or an `output_table`.
+An `output_table` automatically inherits the context of an `input_table`, meaning that you can create downstream data processing tasks using chains of `input_tables` and `output_tables`.

-In the following example, a SQL table is defined in the DAG instantiation.
-In each subsequent task, you only need to pass in an input table.
-This is because `astro` automatically passes in the additional context from the original `input_table` parameter.
+In the following example, a SQL table is imported as a `Table` in the DAG instantiation.
+This `Table` can then be automatically passed to any `astro` function, including for processing as a dataframe, without any additional configuration.

 ```python {10-12}
 from astro import sql as aql